Thanks, but no thanks: Investment banks cull clients

 Investment banks are taking a more forensic and hard-nosed approach to clients - typically small and large companies - due to a more difficult trading, economic and regulatory landscape and a shift from an obsession with revenues to profitability.
 It is prompting firms to cut customers loose.

-Deutsche Bank's new CEO John Cryan plans to ax about half his investment bank's clients, or in his language, "off-board" them.
+Deutsche Bank's new CEO John Cryan plans to axe about half his investment bank's clients, or in his language, "off-board" them.

 "In global markets and global transaction banking we expect to off-board about half of the current list of clients as the economic returns in these relationships are inadequate to us," Cryan told analysts two weeks ago as part of his bank's revival plan.